Guff/lualock/README.md

-**lualock** (also known as **llock** [pronounced 'yock'] or **luaker**), may *eventually* turn out to be a screenlocker that's highly configurable and extensible with lua.
+**lualock** (also known as **llock** [pronounced 'yock'] or **luaker**), is a screenlocker that's highly configurable and extensible with lua.

-As it stands right now, however, it's a piece of junk.
-Although, it does actually function as a screenlocker now.
-And it mostly works!
-The API blows, however.
-I'm working on it.
+As it stands right now, it's still in the testing phase.
+And it appears that a total of two people are interested in it.
+One of them is me.

 A-maaaaaazing.